Smiley Piercings: Guide & Images

 With many piercing infections, the offending area is easy to spot.
 In the case of a belly button piercing or ear piercing, you can easily look at the area to watch for any signs of infection.
 A smiley piercing infection is much harder to spot.
 It’s in a place that’s difficult for you to watch.
 To get a decent view, you have to pull your lip up and away from your teeth.

 Although it can be hard to see clearly without the help of a bright light or flashlight, examining your frenulum can give you some great visual clues if you suspect you may have an infection.
 If you have an infection, you may see swelling, redness or discharge coming from the piercing site.
 That’s never a good sign.

 Symptoms you may feel rather than see could also point to an infection.
 Those symptoms include pain or tenderness.
 While you’ll feel both those things in the first week or so after a smiley piercing, if they seem to be getting worse instead of better, you should be highly suspicious of infection.

 Unlike earlobe piercings which you can try to treat at home if you have an infection, you shouldn’t try to treat smiley piercing infections yourself.
 If you notice any infection signs, you should go to a doctor right away for an evaluation.
 If an infection is suspected, you’ll likely be placed on antibiotics.

-You don’t want to chance letting an infection in your mouth get out of control.
-It can go from bad to potentially disfiguring very quickly if you're not proactive.
+You don’t want to let an infection grow out of control inside your mouth.
+It can go from bad to potentially disfiguring very quickly if you’re not proactive.

 While it stinks to have to consult a doctor and have the added expense from that; in the long run, it’s the best decision you could make.
 Treating your infection quickly could help you avoid lots of complications.